mdn/content/files/en-us/web/css/css_container_queries/index.md

 {{CSSRef}}

-CSS containment provides a way to isolate parts of a page and declare to the browser these parts are independent from the rest of the page in terms of styles and layout.
+[CSS containment](/en-US/docs/Web/CSS/CSS_Containment) provides a way to isolate parts of a page and declare to the browser these parts are independent from the rest of the page in terms of styles and layout.

-If you are creating [a responsive design](/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design), you often use media queries to change the page layout based on the size of the {{Glossary("viewport")}}.
+If you are creating [a responsive design](/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design), you often use [media queries](/en-US/docs/Web/CSS/Media_Queries) to change the page layout based on the size of the {{Glossary("viewport")}}.
-It's common to group HTML elements into components that have a specific layout depending on the available space in a page.
+It's common to group HTML elements into reusable components that have a specific layout depending on the available space in a page.
 The available space might not only depend on the size of the viewport, but also on the context where a component appears.

 ![A webpage with a card component demonstrating the difference between media and conrainer queries.](container-query-diagram.png)